theSalted/TerrainVisualizer/README.md

 Here is a sample sequence of Ubuntu or Mac Terminal Shell commands that get everything compiled.
 Make sure that the directory/path you are working in does not contain any spaces, otherwise these commands might fail:

 > unzip assign1_coreOpenGL_starterCode.zip
-> cd hw1
+> cd src
 > make
-> ./hw1 heightmap/spiral.jpg
+> ./TerrianVisualizer heightmap/spiral.jpg

 If your OpenGL version is too low, try updating your graphics card driver to a more recent version.
 Nvidia drivers have been supporting OpenGL 3.2 since 2009.
 On the Mac, OpenGL core profile 3.2 is supported since Mac OS X 10.7.5.